How we adapt the curriculum and learning environment for children with SEN

 Support for children with English as an Additional Language:

 At St Hild's, we welcome children from all parts of the world through our links with Durham University.
 Children who attend St Hild's who have little or no English on entry are assessed and supported by the EAL and Equalities Team.
+Our staff work with Advisory Teachers from this team and ongoing CPD is delivered in response to whole school and individual needs.

 Will my child sit external exams including the SATs?

-As with everything related to your child in our school – the answer is individual, but we find that most children do achieve well when they have been supported effectively.
+As with everything related to your child in our school, the answer is individual, but we find that most children do achieve well when they have been supported effectively.

 If your child is not able to access these assessments due to very complex needs, they will not be expected to complete them and their achievements and progress will be measured using school data.